TosbackCgusBridge-Bot/CGUs-versions/Barnesandnoble/Privacy Policy.md

 Barnes &.
 Noble shares your personal information with:

 *   **Other entities within the Barnes &.
 Noble enterprise.** Many of our customers purchase items from us both online and in our stores.
 In addition, Barnes &.
 Noble owns and operates other operations and businesses and we share and use your personal information with our other business units and operations and may continue to do so even after such business units or operations are sold.
 We share your personal information within the Barnes &.
-Noble enterprise (i) to help to ensure that you have a superior shopping or browsing experience no matter where you choose to shop or browse with us, (ii) to provide customer support and related services, (iii) to provide other services and products that might be of interest to you, (iv) to provide and/or manage certain cross-company promotions or programs (e.g. to honor your Barnes &.
+Noble enterprise (i) to help to ensure that you have a superior shopping or browsing experience no matter where you choose to shop or browse with us, (ii) to provide customer support and related services, (iii) to provide other services and products that might be of interest to you, (iv) to provide and/or manage certain cross-company promotions or programs (_e.g_. to honor your Barnes &.
 Noble Member Program rewards), (v) to facilitate purchases of Devices or content (or other products) from within the Barnes &.
 Noble enterprise, (vi) if we provide you with in store services and/or customer support for Devices and content, (vii) in connection with our commercial arrangements and business relationships within the Barnes &.
-Noble enterprise (e.g., to facilitate services provided by NOOK Media with respect to the operation of certain Barnes &.
-Noble Websites and the Barnes &.
-Noble Bookstore application), and (viii) as otherwise reasonably determined to provide a comprehensive retail and digital content experience for our joint customers.
+Noble enterprise, and (viii) as otherwise reasonably determined to provide a comprehensive retail and digital content experience for our joint customers.

-*   **Partners** We provide personal information to our partners that provide product and service offerings or technologies that we think may be of interest to you.
+*   **Partners** **.** We provide personal information to our partners that provide product and service offerings or technologies that we think may be of interest to you.
 Our partnerships may also result in products and services that allow you to publish Digital Content that may be shared with our partners.
 We may offer you the opportunity to opt-in to receive information from our partners, which may result in your personal information being shared with our partners.
 The use of your information by our partners and their vendors and contractors will be subject to the privacy policies of our vendors once such information is transferred.

-*   _Microsoft Corporation._ NOOK Media may share your personal information with Microsoft Corporation ("Microsoft") and its affiliates and subsidiaries under certain circumstances.
-Microsoft has invested in NOOK Media.
-If you consent to such sharing (including, without limitation, in connection with using a Microsoft Live ID log-in), Microsoft may use your personal information to provide products and services to you related to your Device, Digital Content and Barnes &.
+*   **Microsoft Corporation.** As part of our ongoing partnership with Microsoft Corporation ("Microsoft"), we may share your personal information with Microsoft and its affiliates and subsidiaries under certain circumstances.
+If you consent to such sharing (including, without limitation, in connection with using a Microsoft account), Microsoft may use your personal information to provide products and services to you related to your Device, Digital Content and Barnes &.
 Noble and Microsoft services and products.
-These products and services may include, without limitation: (i) to enable purchases of Digital Content by you and provide Digital Content to you, (ii) to allow you to access, view and consume your Digital Content and provide related services to you, (iii) to publish certain Digital Content created by users and customers (as may be more fully set forth in any applicable terms or policies related thereto), (iv) to create and manage cross company user accounts and applications related to your Devices and Digital Content, including in connection with the integration between the Microsoft user and ID systems and Microsoft commerce platform and our products and services, (v) to offer joint Microsoft/Barnes &.
-Noble product or service offerings, (vi) to provide customer support, (vii) to provide information to you regarding Microsoft product and service offerings, and (viii) as otherwise reasonably determined by NOOK Media.
+These products and services may include, without limitation: (i) to enable purchases of Digital Content by you and provide Digital Content to you, (ii) to allow you to access, view and consume your Digital Content and provide related services to you, (iii) to publish certain Digital Content created by users and customers (as may be more fully set forth in any applicable terms or policies related thereto), (iv) to create and manage cross company user accounts and applications related to your Devices and Digital Content, including in connection with the integration between the Microsoft user and ID systems and Microsoft commerce platform and our products and services, (v) to offer joint product or service offerings, (vi) to provide customer support, (vii) to provide information to you regarding Microsoft product and service offerings, and (viii) as otherwise reasonably determined by us.
 Please note that any information provided to Microsoft will be treated by Microsoft in accordance with its applicable privacy policies in effect from time to time.
 Please refer to Microsoft's website for information related to Microsoft's collection, use and sharing of information that it obtains.

-*   **Service providers, subcontractors and agents who perform services on our behalf.**We provide personal information to third party service providers, subcontractors, and agents that work under contract on our behalf to provide certain services.
+*   **Service providers, subcontractors and agents who perform services on our behalf.** We provide personal information to third party service providers, subcontractors, and agents that work under contract on our behalf to provide certain services.
 These third parties do not have the right to use personal information we provide to them in any way that is not authorized by Barnes &.
 Noble.
 They are contractually obligated to use such information only as necessary to assist us and to maintain the confidentiality and security of such information.

 *   **Third party providers of products and services.** These are third parties that provide products and services you may purchase or request from or through us.
 These third parties do not have the right to use personal information we provide to them in any way that is not authorized by Barnes &.
-Noble or explicitly permitted by you.
-They are contractually obligated to use such information only as necessary to assist us, or as you have explicitly permitted, and to maintain the confidentiality and security of such information.
+Noble.
+They are contractually obligated to use such information only as necessary to assist us and to maintain the confidentiality and security of such information.

+*   **UltraViolet.** If you purchase UltraViolet-enabled movies or television shows from us, we may provide you with the opportunity to link your account with us to your UltraViolet account.
+This will enable you to download or stream movies or television shows that you have purchased from us from third party retailers who are part of the UltraViolet content ecosystem.
+For more information, please view the UltraViolet privacy policy located at www.uvvu.com.

 *   **Third Party Membership Programs.** We work with certain third party entities to help them administer their own membership or rewards programs by providing them with purchasing information about their customers who make purchase from Barnes &.
 Noble.
 We disclose only the information that is necessary to make these third party programs work and to support your membership in them.
 This information usually includes your name and e-mail address as well as the dollar amount of the purchases made at Barnes &.
 Noble.
 We require such entities to obtain your consent before we provide them with this information, which they usually do as part of their own membership or participation rules.